 Destination Pleasanton, Popular Annual Financial Report contains financial highlights for the City of Pleasanton.
 The information has been presented in an easy to read format that simplifies complex data and avoids financial jargon.
-The City of Pleasanton is a Charter City with a Mayor/City Manager form of government.
+The City of Pleasanton is a General Law city with a Council-Manager form of government.
 The Mayor and City Council are elected officials that represent the will of Pleasanton residents and businesses.
-The City Manager and their staff provide operations and management of services and facilities provided by the City.
+The City Manager and staff provide operations and management of services and facilities provided by the City.
 The City adopts a biennial Operating Budget and a four year Capital Improvement Plan in odd number years.
-For more information on the City's various financial reports and information please visit the Finance page on Citys website located at www.cityofpleasantonca.gov
+For more information on the City's various financial reports and information please visit the Finance page on City's website located at www.cityofpleasantonca.gov.